icinganalysis/icinganalysis.github.io/content/NACA-RM-A9C09.md

 - Sooted Slides
 - Drop Photography

+While photos of each instrument were included, the image quality of the pdf scan is poor, so I will not include them here.

 While there is much of interest here, we focus on the cylinders.

 Accuracy targets were determined: